John's Burnt Mill Bridge

-John's Burnt Mill Bridge, also known as Camelback Bridge, is a historic stone arch bridge in Mount Pleasant Township, Adams County, Pennsylvania.
+John's Burnt Mill Bridge, also known as Camelback Bridge, is a historic stone arch bridge in Mount Pleasant Township, Adams County, Pennsylvania, United States.
 It was built between 1800 and 1823, and is a 75 ft, triple-arched fieldstone bridge.
 The bridge crosses the South Branch Conewago Creek.

 It was added to the National Register of Historic Places in 1974.